eunaehan/eunaehan.github.io/_pages/service.md

 - **Han, E.** (October 2023)
   *Assessment Practices in Mental Health Counseling in the U.S.*
   Pro bono professional development workshop for Mexican mental health students and faculty at Universidad Autónoma de Ciudad Juárez in Ciudad Juárez, Mexico.

+**Han, E.** (April 2023)
+*Dismantling Sexism by Understanding Internalized Sexism.*
+Colloquium Workshop hosted by UTEP College of Liberal Arts, Department of Psychology.

+**Han, E.** (Feburary 2023)
+*All About Relationships: Basic SPSS Functions for Understanding Data & Correlation Analysis.*
+Workshop hosted by UTEP College of Education, Office of Research Support.